ovaisq/LLM-MedBillingForecast/README.md

-    sub5["GET: Get submission posts for a given subreddit"] sub6["GET: Get all comments for a given redditor"] sub7["GET: Get all comments for each redditor from a list of authors in the database"] sub8["GET: Join all new subreddits from post database"] sub9["GET: Chat prompt a given comment_id that's stored in DB"] sub10["GET: Chat prompt all comments that are stored in DB"] sub11["GET: Join all new subs from the post table in the database"]
+    sub5["GET: Get submission posts for a given subreddit"] sub6["GET: Get all comments for a given redditor"] sub7["GET: Get all comments for each redditor from a list of authors in the database"] sub9["GET: Chat prompt a given comment_id that's stored in DB"] sub10["GET: Chat prompt all comments that are stored in DB"] sub11["GET: Join all new subs from the post table in the database"]